 - collect audience data.

-Discover five fashion marketing campaigns ideas (+2 bonus) and real-life examples that will help you market your brand and increase sales during this Fashion Month and beyond.
+Discover five fashion marketing campaigns ideas (+2 bonuses) and real-life examples that will help you market your brand and increase sales during this Fashion Month and beyond.

 1. The fashion personality test

 Create a personality test campaign to increase brand awareness, showcase your new collection and collect user preference data.
 Invite your audience to find out which perfume, pair of shoes, handbag, or coat best suits their style and personality.

 This is what digital media Enfemenino did with advertiser Zalando on their fashion marketing campaign called “Find out what kind of girl you are according to your look and earn a special discount on Zalando!”, for instance.
 Grazia also chose to work with this format (sponsored by shoe brand Sorel):